GNSS Jamming and Spoofing Monitoring Using Low-Cost COTS Receivers: Introduction

-RFI monitoring techniques have been a study topic for years, with methods broadly categorized as global or local.
-Global methods offer wide-area geographic coverage, while local approaches are designed to monitor specific assets, such as airports.
-Satellite-based monitoring can offer full Earth coverage, however, the high cost of individual satellite units and the large constellation needed for continuous monitoring make it a costly solution to scale \citep{yousif2024novel}.
-RFI monitoring using ADS-B data offers a cost-effective alternative with broad coverage.
-This method leverages signals transmitted by aircraft, which include indicators of the GNSS signal quality experienced in flight \citep{liu2022gnss}.
-While acquiring ADS-B data is relatively affordable, the approach has limited precision in pinpointing RFI sources, particularly in cases involving low-power interference.
-An example of a local RFI monitoring system is Enaire's DYLEMA, deployed at Madrid Airport.
-The system comprises nine stations designed for jamming and spoofing detection, most of which are equipped with multi-beam angle-of-arrival (AOA) antennas \citep{madridcobos2025gnss}.
+Local RFI monitoring systems have been deployed across airports in Europe, with Enaire's DYLEMA, deployed at Madrid Airport, being an example \citep{madridcobos2025gnss}.
+The system comprises nine stations designed for jamming and spoofing detection, most of which are equipped with multi-beam angle-of-arrival (AOA) antennas.
 It is capable of detecting and localizing RFI events in and around the airport.
 However, the system has two main drawbacks.
 First, the stations are positioned along the airport perimeter, which may result in missed detections of low-power RFI sources located within the airport grounds that affect only a small radius.
 Second, the system’s cost, on the order of millions of euros, which poses a significant barrier to scalability, particularly in countries like the US with hundreds of regional airports.

-An alternative RFI monitoring system is being developed by the Stanford GPS Lab, aiming to strike a balance between sensitivity and affordability \citep{Kriezis2024b}.
-The approach involves deploying a network of low-cost COTS GNSS receivers throughout an airport or other critical infrastructure to monitor for RFI.
-By leveraging inexpensive COTS receivers, each costing under \$400, this method enables the deployment of dense receiver networks at a relatively low cost.
-A network consisting of dozens of receivers provides spatial diversity, enhancing the ability to detect even low-power RFI sources within the airport environment.
-However, the use of low-cost COTS receivers introduces several challenges that must be addressed to ensure reliable and accurate RFI detection.
+An alternative RFI monitoring system is being developed by the Stanford GPS Lab, aiming to strike a balance between detection sensitivity and affordability.
+The system leverages observables from inexpensive u-blox F9P COTS GNSS receivers to detect and classify interference events.
+While these receivers lack the data availability and accuracy of a spectrum analyzer or multi-antenna system, their sub \$400 cost allows for deployment at scale.
+Instead of placing a few detectors at an airport's perimeter, dozens of receivers can be spread out throughout an airport, port, or other area containing critical infrastructure.
+A large network of receivers provides spatial diversity, enhancing the ability to detect even low-power RFI sources within the airport environment.